riconeitzel/PaymentFilter/README.txt

 available to his customer group AND not disabled for the products in the shopping cart.

-!!The extension only works with Magento 1.4.0.0-rc1 and later!!
+This extension supports both Magento 1.3 and Magento 1.4.

 It was created by Vinai Kopp http://netzarbeiter.com/ for Rico Neitzel